 - Access to mentors, business experts and professional advisors

-- Business training to help develop the required skills
+- Tailored business training to help develop the required skills

 What Enterprise Fellows say